 Property, plant and equipment are periodically reviewed for impairment whenever events or changes in circumstances indicate that the carrying amount of an asset or a group of assets may not be recoverable.
 Several impairment indicators exist for making this assessment, such as: restructuring plans, significant changes in the technology, market, economic or legal environment in which the Company operates, available evidence of obsolescence of the asset, or indication that its economic performance is, or will be, worse than expected.
 In determining the recoverability of assets to be held and used, the Company initially assesses whether the carrying value of the tangible assets or group of assets exceeds the undiscounted cash flows associated with these assets.
 If exceeded, the Company then evaluates whether an impairment charge is required by determining if the asset's carrying value also exceeds its fair value.
 This fair value is normally estimated by the Company based on independent market appraisals or the sum of discounted future cash flows, using market assumptions such as the utilization of the Company's fabrication facilities and the ability to upgrade such facilities, change in the selling price and the adoption of new technologies.
-The Company also evaluates, and adjusts if appropriate, the assets' useful lives.
 Any impairment loss is reported on the same income statement line as the depreciation expense recorded on the impaired group of assets, except in case of closure of operating sites or major restructuring plans and reorganizations.
 In such case, any impairment loss is reported on the line "Impairment, restructuring charges and other related closure costs" in the consolidated statements of income.

-When property, plant and equipment are retired or otherwise disposed of, the net book value of the assets is removed from the Company's books.
 Gains and losses on disposals are determined by comparing the proceeds with the carrying amount and are included in "Other income and expenses, net" in the consolidated statements of income.

-The Company did not hold any significant assets held for sale as of December 31, 2022 and December 31, 2021.
+The Company did not hold any significant assets held for sale as of December 31, 2023 and December 31, 2022.